HarshMohanSason/Fundamentals-of-DSA-in-C-Solutions-Ellis-Horowitz-sartaj-sahni-dinesh-mehta-/README.md

 The directories are chapter names and the files inside them have names with ques number and page number.

 Note:
-Not all of the solutions I have written are correct but i tried to solve as much as i could ;)
+Not all of the solutions I have written are correct and not every question is solved but i tried to solve as much as i could ;)